shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 (def pasPedalCount 0)
 (def pasPedalRPM 0)

-; swap H1 and H2 around if your pedals read the reverse direction - just means they are wired differently to mine RX and TX (def prevH1 (gpio-read 'pin-tx))
+; swap 'pin-tx and 'pin-rx around if your pedals read the reverse direction - just means they are wired differently to mine RX and TX
+(def prevH1 (gpio-read 'pin-tx))
 (def prevH2 (gpio-read 'pin-rx))
 (def sendRate 100)